The Effects of Stress, Trauma & Violence on Student Learning

-Welcome to Traumatized Child: The Effects of Stress, Trauma & Violence on Student Learning, an interactive computer-based instruction course, designed to help you identify and effectively teach students affected by stress, trauma and/or violence.
-This course teaches you to recognize the signs of stress, trauma or violence in students.
-It also discusses the specific factors that exist in families and communities where stress and violence are common.
-A major emphasis in this course is on helping the participant understand the special learning needs of the student who is experiencing stress, trauma or violence in his/her life and how to meet his/her needs in the regular classroom.
+Welcome to Traumatized Child: The Effects of Stress, Trauma & Violence on Student Learning, an interactive, computer-based instruction course designed to help you identify and effectively teach students affected by stress, trauma, and/or violence.
+This course teaches you to recognize the signs of stress, trauma, or violence in students.
+It also discusses the specific factors that tend to be present in families and communities where stress and violence are common, as well as the long-term effects on children.
+A major emphasis of this course is on helping the participant understand the special learning needs of the student who is experiencing stress, trauma, or violence in his/her life and how to meet his/her needs in the regular classroom.
 Working with parents and community agencies is also emphasized.

 Academic work submitted by the individual (such as papers, assignments, reports, tests) shall be the student’s own work or appropriately attributed, in part or in whole, to its correct source.
 Submission of commercially prepared (or group prepared) materials as if they are one’s own work is unacceptable.

 The individual will encourage honesty in others by refraining from providing materials or information to another person with knowledge that these materials or information will be used improperly.